 We are one of the largest neuroscience medical practices in the eastern United States.

 Since our founding in 1969, New England Neurological Associates has grown steadily to meet the changing medical needs of the communities we serve.
 Today our staff includes neurologists, pediatric neurologists, neurosurgeons, rheumatologists, physiatrists (physician specialists in rehabilitation medicine), pain management physicians, psychiatrists, psychologists, and various support personnel.

 We have continually sought to bring area residents the sophisticated services they need — services not found anywhere else in the Merrimack Valley.
 We always strive to provide university-level care in a community setting.
 Just 30 miles north of Boston, our service area covers northeastern Massachusetts, southern New Hampshire and southern Maine.

 **Browse through the tabs below for practice details!**

 New England Neurological Associates, P.C. is a multidisciplinary neuroscience private practice that was founded in 1969.
-They currently have seven practices throughout the Merrimack Valley which house neurologists, neurosurgeons, physiatrists, pain management physicians, psychiatrists, psychologists, rheumatologists, and various support personnel.
-We are currently looking for four (4) outpatient neurologists and 2 (two) psychiatrists due to a growing community need.
+We currently have seven practices throughout the Merrimack Valley which house neurologists, neurosurgeons, physiatrists, pain management physicians, psychiatrists, psychologists, rheumatologists, and various support personnel.
+We are currently looking for the following positions due to a growing community need: